 Built as a new home for the publisher, Walter Blackie, Charles Rennie Mackintosh’s finest domestic work is situated in Helensburgh.
 The Hill House was built between 1902 and 1904, with further work by Mackintosh in 1912.
-The interior design and furniture are remarkably well preserved. ***The House is closing on 4th July and will re-open in December 2018.***
+The interior design and furniture are remarkably well preserved. ***The House closed on 4th July and will re-open in April 2019.***

 The Hill House